Two Contraceptive Challenges with Modern Birth Control Methods

 2. That the coil may have perforated the womb to advance into the abdomen.

-In either case the very next step is to confirm whether she is pregnant or not.
+In either case, the next step is to confirm whether she is pregnant.

 Once we have confirmed she is not pregnant (as was the case here), the next step is a physical examination to search for the threads within the cervical canal.